Dooders/Dooders/docs/Dooder.md

 For example, the starting energy value is determined at Dooder creation as the `energy_supply` attribute and changes cycle to cycle.
 Permanent values might be something like Metabolism which defines the rate a Dooder will starve with no new energy.

 A Dooder's behavior is an expression of both its genetics and environment.
 Some attributes can change over time, like the energy supply, while others can be immutable, like the metabolism.

+## Modules

 ## Death and Reproduction